sharn25/Anime-DL/README.md

 ## Dark Theme
 ![screenshot](images/screenshot_dark.png "screenshot")

+## New Version Feature and Changes in v7.4 build 0002
+* Fixed Source 4, Now have good quality anime with low size.
+* New Source 7 added.
+However, having limited number of anime.
+* Now Last watched also updates when anime starts from download panel.
+* Bug fixed.

 ## New Version Feature and Changes in v7.3 build 0001
 * New source updated in place of source 5.
 * All sources refreshed with high speed links.